 What are closing documents?
 They’re the big pile of paperwork between you and your new home.
 And we do mean big.
 You’ll feel a lot less stressed on closing day if you know what’s coming.
 You might even avoid a costly mistake.
 So we’re here to help you get familiar with the key documents you’ll be signing or reviewing.

 The nine documents we’ve described below are the main ones in most places, but real estate and mortgage paperwork varies depending on where you live and the details of the sale.
-Homebuyers can expect to sign any number of other statements, disclosures, acknowledgements … It can take an hour or more to get through it all.
+Homebuyers can expect to sign any number of other statements, disclosures, acknowledgments … It can take an hour or more to get through it all.

 Given the amount of paperwork, it’s no surprise that errors are one of the more common problems at closing.
 Sometimes you can get copies of certain documents in advance, and even sign them electronically, which makes it easier to review them thoroughly.
 Ask your lender or closing agent.